Donald Trump’s Former Doctor, Ronny Jackson, Now Under Investigation By Pentagon

 “It’s just the way God made him.
 I told the President that if he had a healthier diet over the last 20 years he might live to be 200 years old.”

-This had come after a score of medical professionals, psychiatrists and psychologists had sent a joint letter to Ronny Jackson, urging him to conduct a detailed neurological check up of the president.
+This had come after a score of medical professionals, psychiatrists, and psychologists had sent a joint letter to Ronny Jackson, urging him to conduct a detailed neurological check up of the president.
 Donald Trump, in response to the growing criticism about his mental health, had called himself a “stable genius,” saying he would be “surprised” if the medical check up with Jackson didn’t go well.